disulfidebond/ctakes_processing/README.md

 * To start the configuration in step 4, you need to click the "Done" menu then click "Begin Subset" (see image2 below)

 # Preprocessing
-First, run [parse_notes.py](code/parse_notes.py) to split the initial CSV file.
+* First, run [parse_notes.py](code/parse_notes.py) to split the initial CSV file.
 Update the `NOTES_FILE=` variable with the correct file name, and update SPLIT_ID to contain a term that can be used to split the dataset into manageable sizes.

-Then, run [parseEntries.cTAKES.Notes.getFileSizes.v3.py](code/parseEntries.cTAKES.Notes.getFileSizes.v3.py) to generate a file list with file sizes, and run [parseEntries.cTAKES.Notes.sortBySize.v3.py](code/parseEntries.cTAKES.Notes.sortBySize.v3.py) to sort the files by size.
+* Then, run [parseEntries.cTAKES.Notes.getFileSizes.v3.py](code/parseEntries.cTAKES.Notes.getFileSizes.v3.py) to generate a file list with file sizes, and run [parseEntries.cTAKES.Notes.sortBySize.v3.py](code/parseEntries.cTAKES.Notes.sortBySize.v3.py) to sort the files by size.
+You may wish to clip the header from each file to ensure cTAKES does not assign CUIs to the header.

 ![](media/cTAKES_preprocessing.png)

-You may wish to clip the header from each file to ensure cTAKES does not assign CUIs to the header.

-Additionally, run [this script]() to generate a manifest of all headers mapping to each input file.
+Finally, run [this script]() to generate a manifest of all headers mapping to each input file.

 # Run cTAKES
 cTAKES is atomic, and by itself cannot be parallelized.
 However, it is possible to start multiple instances of cTAKES processing.